University face covering requirement

 Students Questions: Please contact the DRC at DRCemail@example.com or call 520-621-3268.

 Employee Questions: Please contact Workplace Access at DRCfirstname.lastname@example.org.

 Clear Masks: If an instructor's class includes communication access accommodations and they would like to request a clear mask that meets the current mask mandate, please contact Carsen Kipley at email@example.com or call 520-621-5971.

 Face Coverings Accessibility Considerations

 ||Manufactured non-woven material 3 ply filter with elastic loops that covers nose and mouth.||Consider if thicker cloth masks cause difficulty breathing.|

-|Clear mask||Mask with face visibility.||Consider when ability to view the speaker's mouth is necessary (e.g., need to have the ability to read lips).|
+||KN95 Mask with visibility around the mouth.||Consider when ability to view the speaker's mouth is necessary (e.g., need to have the ability to read lips).|